Posts Tagged ‘401(k) withdrawal rules’

 Just type in your answer to any one or more of the five questions below, no later than Monday, November 14, at midnight.
 If you want, you can comment on someone else’s answer to qualify to win.

 After the contest ends, our team will pick the best entry (best because it’s correct, insightful, entertaining or a combination of those).
 That person will win a $100 Amazon Gift Certificate.
-And two runners-up will be chosen to receive their choice of a $25 Dining Gift Certificate, or a personally autographed copy of my best-selling book, Bank On Yourself: The Life-Changing Secret to Growing and Protecting Your Financial Future.
+And two runners-up will be chosen to receive their choice of a $25 Dining Gift Certificate, or a personally autographed copy of my best-selling book.

 Three more winners will be chosen at random – all entries containing at least one correct answer will be entered into a random drawing for another $100 Amazon Gift Certificate and two prizes of your choice of a $25 Dining Gift Certificate or autographed book.
 (Sorry – U.S. residents only.)